Creamy Garlic Parmesan Potatoes (Dauphinoise Potatoes)

 4. Top with the rest of the potato mixture and cheese and bake!

-Pro tip: Like the look of these potatoes but not sure about all the cream?
+• Like the look of these potatoes but not sure about all the cream?
 Try this potato bake with bacon instead!
 It’s a lightened up version, but just as delicious.
+Another similar-but-different option is this one pan broccoli gnocchi (can either be a side dish, or a dinner by itself).

-These garlic parmesan potatoes are just so classy.
-I’ve had them multiple times at restaurants, as a side dish, and I’m always impressed.
+These creamy parmesan potatoes are just so classy!
+I’ve ordered them multiple times at restaurants, as a side dish, and I’m always impressed.
 And your guests will be too!

 • a slow-cooked meat with a rich gravy, like lamb shanks.